High-quality pre-assembled 3D printers remain expensive, leading many to opt for DIY kits instead.

 While the concept appears too good to be true, the video below shows the finished project in action.

-Peer reviews have also shown this to be a very impressive, if rudimentary, DIY resin printer.
+My test proved this rudimentary, DIY resin printer can yield impressive results.
 While mainly built as a resin test, the speed and reliability of this Arduino Uno build are notably eyebrow-raising given its tiny cost.

 TristramBudel DIY SLA Printer

 Wanting to spread the gift of 3D printing as far as possible, online builder TristramBudel designed their own DIY SLA 3D printer to share with peers.

 As the name suggests, this build prioritizes resolution without sacrificing the speed that resin printers are known for.

 Since its creation, this DIY 3D printer has gained a good following of fellow creators looking to sell their ideas, with one reviewer even calling it ‘a piece of 3D printing history.’